 The acting in BLOODY SUNDAY is superb, especially by James Nesbitt, who plays Ivan Cooper.
 The editing is very jumpy, however, attempting to create action by jump-cutting between different points of view.
 Even so, this is a powerful movie that is, in effect, a call to arms.
 However, it would be wise not to accept this polemic at face value and then take sides and aggravate or prolong this dreadful war between brothers and sisters in Jesus Christ.
 Therefore, MOVIEGUIDE® recommends that viewers investigate the situation fully before jumping to conclusions after viewing BLOODY SUNDAY.

+BLOODY SUNDAY focuses on the senseless killing of innocent civilians during a Catholic civil rights march on January 30, 1972 in Londonderry in Northern Ireland.
+The Irish Catholics plan a civil rights march on Sunday, just as the British army bans all marches.
+As the Irish Catholics assemble, the drama and expectations of disaster build.
+A Protestant member of Parliament who represents the Irish Catholics, Ivan Cooper, and the leaders of the march decide to turn away from the Protestant area, but a few young hotheads turn toward the barricades.
+Meanwhile, the commander of the troops calls for a cease-fire, but one of the units decides to take action.
+The inevitable tragedy occurs.
 The acting in BLOODY SUNDAY is superb, especially by James Nesbitt, who plays Ivan Cooper.
 The editing is very jumpy, however, attempting to create action by jump-cutting between different points of view.
 Even so, this is a powerful movie that is, in effect, a call to arms.
 However, it would be wise not to take sides and aggravate this dreadful war between brothers in Jesus Christ.
 The movie also contains some humanist elements and plenty of strong foul language